Home > Health Library > Diabetes-Related High and Low Blood Sugar Levels

 High blood sugar occurs when the sugar (glucose) level in your blood

-rises above normal.
+rises above your target range.
 Eating too many calories, missing medicines (insulin or

 pills), or having an infection or illness, injury, surgery, or emotional stress

 can cause your blood sugar to rise.

 develops slowly over a period of hours to days.
 But missing a dose of insulin

 can cause a rapid rise in blood sugar levels.
 Blood sugar levels just above

 your target range may make you feel tired and thirsty.
 If your blood sugar